dsojevic/scc/README.md

 Standard RSpec tests, run with `bundle exec rspec`

+- Tests against fixtures of my own sourcing; and
+- Tests against a handful of randomly selected fixtures from other code challenge submissions

 ## Challenge Requirements

 _For my own purposes, I have rephrased (and added references to) the requirements noted in the original instructions so that I don't miss anything from them._